kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 \end{aligned}
 $$

-Here we used the [formula of the geometric series](https://en.wikipedia.org/wiki/Geometric_series#Sum).
+Here we used the [sum formula of the geometric series](https://en.wikipedia.org/wiki/Geometric_series#Sum).
 In other words, we assumed that $|\frac{1 + \rho_s}{1 + \rho_i}| \neq 1$.
 Hence,
 we assume that $\rho_s \neq \rho_i$.
 If they were equal, we could apply the formula for the geometric series, too, simply to a different, more simple summation term.